finos/SymphonyElectron/PULL_REQUEST_TEMPLATE.md

 Describe the approach you've taken to implement this change / resolve the issue

 ## Related PRs
-List related PRs against other branches / repositories:
+List related PRs against other branches/repositories:

 branch | PR
 ------ | ------